 Enums are special value types defined by a set of named constants.
 By default, the constants are integers, counting up from zero.

-Note: Bitwise enums marked with the System.FlagsAttribute are the exception to this rule.
+Note: Bitwise enums marked with the System.FlagsAttribute attribute are the exception to this rule.
 You typically pluralize these as they represent more than one type.

 Follow these standard rules when naming your classes and interfaces: